History

 EARLY EUROPEAN SETTLEMENT OF THE BRIDGEWATER DISTRICT

 European settlers arrived on the Adelaide Plains in 1836.
-These people needed shelter and houses so they looked towards the nearby hills and the timber that could be seen in plenty.
+They looked towards the nearby hills and the timber that could be seen in plenty to build houses.
 From the plains the hills looked like tiers so they became known as “The Tiers”.
-The people who eventually came to live and work in them were known as Tiersmen.
-By 1837 people were working in the Tiers as cutters, sawyers and splitters, sending their wood to the timber merchants on the plains for building and establishing the new colony.
+By 1837 people, known as Tiersmen, were living and working in the Tiers as cutters, sawyers and splitters, sending their wood to the plains for building and establishing the new colony.
 The tall stringy bark eucalypts were ideal for building.
 The settlers found the timber long and straight and the bark useful for thatching roofs.

-The Bridgewater Hotel was established on its present site in 1855 after being moved from the Cox’s Creek settlement.
-In 1858 John Dunn bought the land nearby for just over 600 pounds and the following year the township of Bridgewater was laid out spelling the end of the Cock’s Creek settlement.
-In 1860 John Dunn build a mill with a large water-wheel, known as the Bridgewater Mill.
+In December 1838 Robert Cock led a party of four men into the Tiers to try and find a route to the River Murray.
+They eventually made their way through to Lake Alexandrina.
+Wood splitters and sawyers soon followed Cock’s route to the creek then name Cock’s Creek (now Cox Creek).
+In 1841 Benjamin Dean established an inn, the “Rural Deanery” on the spring-fed Cox Creek, conveniently located one day’s bullock cart walk from Adelaide.
+The Bridgewater Hotel was later established on its present site in 1855 after being moved from the Cock’s Creek settlement.
+In 1858 John Dunn bought the land nearby and the following year the township of Bridgewater was laid out spelling the end of the Cock’s Creek settlement.
+In 1860 Dunn built a mill with a large water-wheel, known as the Bridgewater Mill.

 THE SCHOOL HISTORY

-The land on which the school is located, was bought by the South Australian Government in 1964 from Sir Alexander Downer, a former Australian High Commissioner to London.
+The land on which the school is located was bought by the South Australian Government in 1964, in preparation for the construction of the SE freeway, from Sir Alick Downer, a former Australian High Commissioner to London.
 His family named the property after an estate in Warwickshire, Arbury Hall.
-The site had been a thriving nursery, Raywood Nursery, and many of the exotic trees still present are remnants of this activity.
-Commonwealth as well as State government funding was made available for construction of the school.
+The site had been a thriving nursery, Raywood Nursery, and many of the exotic trees still present like Claret Ash, Poplar, Pin Oak and Fir are remnants of this activity from the early 1900s.

 In 1965, Dr Alby Jones, then superintendent of teacher recruiting and training “looked to the day when South Australia would have its first true outdoor school, where children could camp and learn not only everyday lessons but also about nature, the environment and themselves”.
 In 1975, as Director-General of Education, Dr Jones secured funding from the Commonwealth Schools Commission to enable the SA Education Department to develop Arbury Park Outdoor School.
 In his words “..it would be a school, not a holiday resort, for students from all types of schools …They would come to learn, particularly from the natural resources of Arbury Park.
 They would learn to live together, to cooperate and to share, and of course, it would be pleasurable, it would be fun.”